SouchenOu/ReactJs-course-meta-advanced/README.md

 ReactJS is an open-source JavaScript library used to create user interfaces in a declarative and efficient way.
 It is a component-based front-end library responsible only for the view layer of a Model View Controller(MVC) architecture.
 React is used to create modular user interfaces and promotes the development of reusable UI components that display dynamic data.

+React makes it painless to create interactive User interface by using his components.

 What is DOM:
 -----------